gabrielgiordan/blueprintdao/README.md

 <tt>settings.setFillObjects(false);</tt>

 <p>So, when writing a query, you don't need to use joins to return columns, but to perform searches.
-When writing an join, be aware to select only the current table columns, so the query will be faster.</p>
+When writing a join, be aware to select only the current table columns, so the query will be faster.</p>

 <h2>Supported Types</h2>
 <p>Moreover, the <b>BlueprintDao</b> supports all the common types, like <tt><b><i>java.lang</i></b></tt> types and the <tt><b><i>java.sql</i></b></tt> types.
 Below is an list of the supported types:</p>